tkchafin/mrbait/docs/installation.rst

 In-development code can be found on the Github page: https://github.com/tkchafin/mrbait

-If you find any issues with the program, please email me at tkchafin@uark.edu or submit as an ‘issue’ on Github: https://github.com/tkchafin/mrbait/issues, which can also be used for submitting feature requests.
+If you find any issues with the program, please email me at tkchafin@uark.edu or submit as an ‘issue’ on `Github <https://github.com/tkchafin/mrbait/issues>`, which can also be used for submitting feature requests.
 When submitting bugs or issues, please include input files, your command-line call, and any output MrBait produced to the screen or output files.